Thursday, July 15, 2021

 Bloomington has a growing and insanely diverse culinary scene with plenty of options for a phenomenal dinner — many of which feature special fall-flavored dishes in honor of the season:

 - Casual yet elevated plates // Upland Brewpub, Osteria Rago, and The Tap are some of B-Town's best casual restaurants that serve elevated classics.
 Upland and The Tap both serve upscale pub food, but their menus are quite different.
-Osteria Rago is a quaint Italian restaurant hidden in an alley just off of Kirkwood Avenue that serves authentic pizza, sandwich, and pasta plates.
+Osteria Rago is a quaint Italian restaurant hidden in an alley just off of Kirkwood Avenue that serves authentic pizza, sandwiches, and pasta plates.
 You can't go wrong with any of the three — each usually offers a menu of seasonally-inspired dishes as well.

 - Pizza Friday // Do you follow the tradition of having pizza for dinner on Fridays?
 Keep the tradition alive while you travel and experience Bloomington's best 'za at Mother Bear's Pizza.
-Awarded the accolade of fourth best pizza in the nation, the slice joint serves over 20 signature pies, a variety of appetizers, a slew of hot subs, a handful of pasta dinners, and some shockingly delicious salads.
+Awarded the accolade of the fourth-best pizza in the nation, the slice joint serves over 20 signature pies, a variety of appetizers, a slew of hot subs, a handful of pasta dinners, and some shockingly delicious salads.
 You haven't truly experienced B-Town until you've experienced Mother Bear's.

 - An upscale experience // Craving more of a fine-dining experience?
 Janko's Little Zagreb and C3 are great choices.
 Janko's is a beloved local steakhouse that serves — you guessed it — a variety of perfectly seasoned and grilled steaks.
 C3 is a bit of a hidden gem, located on the east side of Bloomington, that prides itself on serving handcrafted cocktails and chef-driven cuisine — their menu is always changing, so you're likely to try something new each time you visit.